Farukon-0/Movement-Speed-Cap-Plus/README.md

 Mod inspired by [Movement Speed Cap](https://www.nexusmods.com/vampiresurvivors/mods/65) by QKebos made for the old engine.

+It is recommended to use the [**VampireModMenu**](https://github.com/LeCloutPanda/VampireModMenu/releases) by LeCloutPanda to change the values in the options menu.

 ## MoveSpeed Cap+

 Adds a configurable minimum, maximum, and added (or subtracted) bonus to the movement speed for all characters, and a setting in game to disable/enable the mod.